rchain-community/rchain-community.github.io/content/docs/running-rnode-docker.md

 # Running RNode (Docker)

 This chapter helps you to start a rnode instance.
-With this you are connecting to existing validator on mainnet, testnet or creating a local network on your computer.
+With this you are connecting to existing validator on mainnet, testnet.
+Additionally you can creating a local network on your computer, where you can deploy your smart-contracts to.

 ## Docker Setup (Beginners)